FlaminHunter/CTF-Writeups/Rhysida.md

 Splunk Query:
 index=* source="XmlWinEventLog:Microsoft-Windows-Sysmon/Operational" EventCode="1" user=Administrator
 | sort +_time
-| table _time user TargetFilename ParentCommandLine CommandLine
+| table _time user ParentCommandLine CommandLine
 I started paying attention to file execution and what it was doing.
 For exmaple, why is rundll32 running WindowsUpdate.dll and running a powershell script which after decoding from Base64 is executing a command that disables WindowsDefender?
 ![SplunkQuery](https://github.com/user-attachments/assets/cf098402-6d08-4fc8-adb1-0a1a38f27d9a)
 From there, I scrolled down with the below screenshot for the answer: